Nonito Donaire: Donaire vs. Frampton

 In December 2017, Donaire came up as a potential opponent for Carl Frampton after the announcement from promoter Frank Warren.
 Negotiations began on December 19, 2017, between Donaire's promoter, Ringstar Sports, and Warren.
 On December 21, 2017, the fight was officially announced for April 21, 2018, at the SSE Arena, Belfast, Northern Ireland by Warren via the BoxNation Facebook page.

-Frampton put on a defensive performance and beat Donaire via UD, becoming the WBO interim featherweight champion.
+In a close fight Frampton beat Donaire via controversial Unanimous decision.
 All three judges scored the fight 117–111 for Frampton.
-Frampton fought well to get a strong lead and after round six started to fight on the backfoot.
-In the later rounds, Donaire had more success, hurting Frampton on a number of occasions, landing a hard left hook in round eleven.
+Frampton spend most of the fight on the backfoot.
+In the second half of the fight, Donaire had more success, hurting Frampton on a number of occasions, landing a hard left hook in round eleven.
 Donaire was cut over his right after an accidental clash of heads in round seven, with the referee failing to call a time-out.
-After the fight, Frampton said on live television, "I didn't have to get involved in a fight there, as you saw in the last round Nonito Donaire is a dangerous motherfucker.
-I survived the round and stuck to my game plan.
-The only thing on my mind is Windsor Park and I can't wait to get there."
+After the fight, Frampton said on live television, "I didn't have to get involved in a fight there, as you saw in the last round Nonito Donaire is a dangerous motherfucker."
 According to CompuBox Stats, Frampton landed 164 of 557 punches thrown (29.4%) and Donaire landed 104 of his 447 thrown (23.3%).